CruGlobal/godtools-swift/README.md

 ##### Classes

 - Class / Struct attributes should always be declared with the type.
 - It is also preferred that there is a consistent grouping of Class / Struct attributes.
 This way the code we produce has a similar form which can help when quickly reading someone else's code.
 Below is a screenshot of the preferred grouping of Class / Struct attributes.
 These attributes are broken into 3 high level groupings, static attributes, instance attributes, and special attributes (property wrappers, etc.)  Within those 3 high level groupings, attributes are grouped by access level private, internal, public, and open.
 Within the access level grouping, attributes are then grouped by immutable first, then mutable.

+For the attribute grouping I don't want to get too nit picky in this area.
+Just as long as we have some consistency that is close to what is outlined here.
+The main idea is that code is consistent which can be helpful when multiple developers are contributing to a project.
+I also realize there may be cases for attributes that aren't outlined here, example fileprivate and more special attributes such as Binding, State, etc. As long as we hit the 3 main groupings static, instance, special, and from there do the best we can to fill in the inner groupings.

 ![alt text](ReadMeAssets/attribute_grouping.png)